aws/aws-sdk-go-v2/content/en/docs/getting-started.md

 the `go get` command.
 These dependencies will be recorded in the `go.mod` file which was created by the previous command.

-The following commands show how to retrieve the standard set of SDK modules that you will use in your application.
+The following commands show how to retrieve the standard set of SDK modules to use in your application.

 ```
 go get github.com/aws/aws-sdk-go-v2